aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/detecting-attachment-or-embedded-message-csharp-guide/_index.md

 ### How can I download the Aspose.Email for .NET library?

-You can download the Aspose.Email for .NET library from their official website or directly from the [product download page](https://products.aspose.com/email/net).
+You can download the Aspose.Email for .NET library from Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/).

 ### Can I use this guide for other programming languages?